usnistgov/ARIAC/docs/competition/overview.rst

 :numref:`flowchart` provides an overview of the competition.
 The competition consists of two main actors, the :term:`CCS<Competitor Control System (CCS)>` and the :term:`AM<ARIAC Manager (AM)>`.
-The competition is set to different states while it is running and the CCS needs to subscribe to the topic `/ariac/competition_state` to properly implement the programming logic.
+The competition is set to different states while it is running and the CCS needs to subscribe to the topic ``/ariac/competition_state`` to properly implement the programming logic.
 A description of :numref:`flowchart` is provided below.

-1. **start environment**: The CCS starts the environment with the following command:
+1. **start environment**: Competitors start the environment with the following command:

     .. code-block:: bash

         ros2 launch ariac_gazebo ariac.launch.py trial_config:=<yaml_file> user_config:=<yaml_file>

     The Gazebo simulation environment will start and many ARIAC processes will start in the background.
 The competition is in the ``IDLE`` state.
     Once all the required processes have been loaded in the background, the AM will set the competition state to ``READY``.

 2. **start competition**: Once the state of the competition is set to ``READY``, the CCS can call the following service to start the competition: